dmulyalin/salt-nornir/docs/source/Overview.rst

 pipes on a lower level, each such a pipe consume file descriptor.
 But after child processes destroyed, not all fds deleted for some reason, fd leaking after reaching OS limit prevents proxy minion process from running tasks.
 Watchdog on each run creates and destroys test pipes, restarting Nornir proxy minion process on failure to do so.
+Nornir proxy minion process restart leads to clearing of all previously created pipes and release of file descriptors.
 Future Nornir proxy releases might include a fix for this problem, but other reasons might lead to fd leaks, having mechanism in place to detect and recover from such a problem could be of great benefit regardless.